jbostoen/itop-jb-pro-extensions/jb-login-authenticator/readme.md

 * any generic authenticator app

+It should work with typical iTop configurations: built-in iTop users (UserLocal), LDAP users (UserLDAP) and externally authenticated users (UserExternal).
+Other types of users may work out of the box, but this is not guaranteed and untested.
+If needed, please consult before purchasing.

 ## Screenshots

 The user can directly enter the two factor code when authenticating to iTop using classic credentials.